kyuuaoi/calculator/README.md

 # calculator
-A simple calculator made using HTML, CSS and javaScript.
+A simple calculator made using HTML, CSS and JavaScript.